cloudfoundry-attic/cf-abacus/demo/client/README.md

-client
+abacus-demo-client
 ===

-Demo program that simulates the submission of usage by a service provider then gets a daily report for the usage aggregated within a demo organization.
+Demo client that simulates the submission of usage by a service provider then gets a daily report for the usage aggregated within a demo organization.

-Usage
----

-TODO document usage